 Records are information created, received, and maintained by the Organization that provide evidence of an activity, decision, or transaction.
 Archives are records that have been assessed as having enduring value and are no longer used for official business, which at the United Nations is usually after 20 years of the closure of the file.

 Archival Fonds and Collections include those from UN Geneva Archives, League of Nations, International Peace Movements, and private papers.
-The entire collection comprises seven linear kilometers of archives and eight linear kilometers of records, plus over 1TB of electronic information.
+The Archival Fonds and Collections’ description and the digitized archives can be consulted through the UN Archives Geneva platform.
+The entire collection comprises fifteen linear kilometers of archives and records.

 Library & Archives digitizes archives, records, and official documents.
 Its largest current project is Total Digital Access to the League of Nations Archives (2017-2022), which will ensure state-of-the-art free online access and the digital and physical preservation of the entirety of the League of Nations Archives.

 The United Nations Geneva Library & Archives digitizes and provides online access to its historical collections.